 Topics for study are:

-Girls have regular conversation classes in small groups with our French assistant to promote oral fluency.
+Girls have regular conversation classes in small groups with our French assistant to promote oral fluency and to develop their linguistic confidence.

-During the IGCSE course, as part of our Activity Week provision at the end of Year 10, they have the opportunity to stay in a pair with a host family in France.
+During the IGCSE course, as part of our Activity Week provision at the end of Year 10, they have the opportunity to travel to France for an immersive cultural and linguistic residential trip.

 Speed Debating means our Sixth Formers are becoming quite adept at debating in French, enjoying the social contact with A Level students from other schools at our regular meetings, and discuss such hot topics as ‘What’s the point of getting married these days?’ and ‘Is it worth preserving French traditions?’